Our List Of Christmas Books for Babies and Toddlers

 Publisher: Usborne Publishing, June 2012.

-A bold sensory book for babies that will have them reaching out for Santa’s soft hat, sparkly sleigh and squashy boots.
+A bold sensory book for babies that will have them reaching out for Santa’s soft hat, sparkly sleigh, and squashy boots.

 Each page features a different Christmas object, which is named to encourage vocabulary building, and each illustration is full of Alison Jay’s trademark visual jokes and hidden links.
-In addition, a magical adventure unfolds wordlessly through the illustrations: two wakeful children creep downstairs on Christmas Eve, meet Father Christmas and are taken on an amazing adventure to his home in the North Pole and back again.
+In addition, a magical adventure unfolds wordlessly through the illustrations: two wakeful children creep downstairs on Christmas Eve, meet Father Christmas, and are taken on an amazing adventure to his home in the North Pole and back again.

 Suitable for ages 1+